khaled-hamam/design-patterns-explained/library/solid-principles/open-closed.md

 }
 ```

-Now we've applied O/C Principle by minimizing as possible the existing code that should be changed when applying a new TaxRule, so we're sure the minimal side effects of any extension in the future.
+Now we've applied O/C Principle by minimizing as possible the existing code that should be changed when applying a new TaxRule, so we're sure of the minimal side effects of any extension in the future.

-Remember that O/C Principle can be very frustrating and time consuming principle to apply, so don't usually apply it if you don't see a frequent change in a module, also you can skip applying it for the first time the module is extended, but of course take the time to refactor the module to apply the O/C Principle in the second time there's a change.
+Remember that O/C Principle can be a very frustrating and time-consuming principle to apply, so don't usually apply it if you don't see a frequent change in a module, also you can skip applying it for the first time the module is extended, but of course, take the time to refactor the module to apply the O/C Principle in the second time there's a change.